sendgrid/docs/content/docs/help-support/account-and-settings/dedicated-ip-addresses.md

 After purchasing your IP, we strongly encourage you to set up reverse DNS.
 For more information about setting up reverse DNS, see [How to set up reverse DNS]({{root_url}}/help-support/getting-started/how-to-set-up-reverse-dns.html).

-{% info %} Purchasing and adding dedicated IPs can only be performed by the Parent account, or Teammates with either Billing or Admin permissions. {% endinfo %}
+<call-out> Purchasing and adding dedicated IPs can only be performed by the Parent account, or Teammates with either Billing or Admin permissions. </call-out>

-{% info %} Additional IPs cost an extra $30 per additional IP per month.
-You may only add up to 3 new IP addresses to your account per month. {% endinfo %}
+<call-out> Additional IPs cost an extra $30 per additional IP per month.
+You may only add up to 3 new IP addresses to your account per month. </call-out>

 {% anchor h2 %}